* ESC - close the search window

 The Wild, Colorful, and Fantastic Realm of the Ukrainian Imagination — A Review of ‘Embroidered Worlds: Fantastic Fiction from Ukraine and the Diaspora’

 The anthology features well-known writers such as Yuriy Vynnychuk, A.D.
 Sui, Ostap Ukrainets, and Eva Berniczky whose writings have been known and respected both in Ukraine and elsewhere.
 It also features writers of Ukrainian heritage such as Arrowsmith Press founder Askold Melnyczuk and Valya Dudycz Lupescu, one of the anthology’s editors.
-The collection not only spans geography by featuring writers from all across Ukraine, Canada, and the United States.
-It also spans generations.
-Young Ukrainian writers, like Vasyl Dukhonovskyi, born in Kyiv in 1994, offer readers a multitude of works by a new generation of post-Soviet Ukrainian writers embracing Ukraine’s sovereignty and democracy.
+The collection not only spans geography by featuring writers from all across Ukraine, Canada, and the United States, but it spans generations.
+Young Ukrainian writers, like Vasyl Dukhonovskyi who was born in Kyiv in 1994, offer readers a multitude of works by a new generation of post-Soviet Ukrainian writers embracing Ukraine’s sovereignty and democracy.

 Olha Brylova and Iryna Pasko contemplate another equally important question in the anthology’s second introduction “Does It exist?”
 One of Brylova’s Russian colleagues once asked the question, “Ukrainian science fiction and fantasy?
 Does it even exist?”
 Brylova explores how writing in Russian primarily established the disconnect between the reality that Ukrainian science fiction and fantasy existed and the Russian imperial mindset that “everyone writing in Russian was, well, Russian.”